 The accountant and the GDPR

-It is very important to determine when you, as a bookkeeper, accountant or tax advisor, are the Controller or the Processor in terms of processing personal data for a particular engagement.
+The Accountant and the GDPR: It is very important to determine when you, as a bookkeeper, accountant or tax advisor, are the Controller or the Processor in terms of processing personal data for a particular engagement.

-The Controller determines the purpose and means of processing personal data in a particular business activity.
+The Controller determines the purpose and means of processing personal data in a given business activity.
 Thus, the Controller determines what may be done with the personal data to be processed and also in what manner the processing is done.

-The Accountant as a Processor of Personal Data.
+The Accountant as Processor of Personal Data.

-The tax accountant as a processor.
+The tax advisor as a data controller.

-As a data controller, the accountant may also provide management advice in the area of financial planning, asset planning or on an organizational economic advice.
+As a controller, the accountant may also provide management advice in the area of financial planning, asset planning or on an organizational economic advice.